A Promise of Fire

 But, through hardships and tribulations, the maidens pressed on as they always had.
 One such maiden was the young Emli L’Aveline.
 Less than a year an official temple maiden, she worked diligently: caring for the children within her custody, assisting with the weekly ceremonies, and working hard to improve their community.

-She stood in the kitchen that one spring morning, with her curly orange hair tucked into her old, ragged maiden’s coif, as she fervently worked to wash dishes and prepare breakfast before the children awoke; her lavender hands were pruned from the cold water, and her once white apron was stained with splotches of grease and soot.
+She stood in the kitchen that one spring morning, with her curly orange hair tucked into her old, passed down maiden’s coif, as she fervently worked to wash dishes and prepare breakfast before the children awoke; her lavender hands were pruned from the cold water, and her once white apron was stained with splotches of grease and soot.

 There were five other sisters in the temple: Sisters Magda and Claire who had been there the longest, over forty and fifteen years respectively; then there were Sisters Lucie and Helene who’d both been maidens for around five years.
 Then there was the Maiden Superior, Lady Liza Valen who’d not only been in charge of the Lionbrand temple for more than fifty years, but she’d been an official maiden for over eighty.
 Despite her years of training and study, Sister Emli still had a long way to go.